meatbags/after-effects-plugins/README.md

-This repository contains all the plugins I've written with the After Effects SDK.
-To install, [download the files](https://github.com/meatbags/after-effects-plugins/tree/master/build) and copy them to your AE plugin directory, for example `C:\Program Files\Adobe\Adobe After Effects [version]\Support Files\Plug-ins`.
-If you wish to modify or compile the plugins yourself, you can [get the SDK here](https://www.adobe.io/apis/creativecloud/aftereffects.html).
+A collection of AE plugins written with the After Effects SDK.

+To compile them yourself, [get the After Effects SDK](https://www.adobe.io/apis/creativecloud/aftereffects.html).

+To install, [download the files](https://github.com/meatbags/after-effects-plugins/tree/master/build) and copy them to your AE plugin directory (ie: `C:\Program Files\Adobe\Adobe After Effects [version]\Support Files\Plug-ins`).

 # Halftone
-A colour half-tone plugin with lot's of options.
+A colour half-tone plugin with lots of options.
 Sizes, shapes, and independent channel rotation.

 # PixelSort
 A pixel-sorting Swiss-army-knife.
 Contains traditional pixel-sorting options, directional and radial sorting, and the option to distort search vectors with a displacement map.